mycodesa/instagram-autolikes/README.md

    - Use the credentials set during installation to log in.

 2. **Add Instagram User**:
-   - Use the form to add Instagram usernames for the auto-like functionality.
+   - Use the form to add Instagram usernames for the auto engagement functionalities.
-   - Select SMM API services to use for each user.
+   - Select SMM API services to use for each user, including likes, views, impressions, saves, and story views.

 3. **Manage SMM APIs**:
    - Add or manage SMM API settings directly through the admin interface.
-   - Customize the minimum and maximum quantities for each service.
+   - Customize the minimum and maximum quantities for each service, enabling tailored engagement for each user.

 4. **Run Cron Jobs**:
    - Two cron scripts (`cron.php` and `cron2.php`) handle regular checks and interactions with Instagram and SMM APIs.
-   - Schedule these scripts using your server's cron scheduling tools (e.g., crontab).
+   - Schedule these scripts using your server's cron scheduling tools (e.g., crontab) to ensure continuous engagement.

 ## Buy Instagram Autolikes & Continuous Engagement Boost

-For those looking to **buy Instagram autolikes** and maintain continuous engagement on their profiles, this script offers an automated solution tailored for your needs.
-Learn more about boosting your Instagram likes automatically by visiting our comprehensive guide: [Instagram Auto Continuous Like Package](https://myinstafollow.com/instagram-auto-continuous-like-package/).
+For those looking to **buy Instagram autolikes** and maintain continuous engagement on their profiles, this script offers a comprehensive automated solution tailored for your needs.
+This tool can also automate views, impressions, story views, and more to maximize your profile's engagement.
+Learn more about boosting your Instagram automatically by visiting our comprehensive guide: [Instagram Auto Continuous Engagement Package](https://myinstafollow.com/instagram-auto-continuous-like-package/).

 ## Security